SOCI 1301 UNIT 3

 o romantic love

 Use the internet to find three major newspapers available online from three countries other than the US.
 (Most countries have at least one English-language newspaper and many of them are online.)
 Spend a minimum of thirty minutes per paper conducting a content analysis of as many features, stories and advertisements as you can.
+[If you have trouble finding newspapers, look at the instructions for GEOG 1303 Activity #4 on the Unit 7 page of the GEOG 1303 syllabus.]

 From your examination, can you deduce any core values of the countries that publish the newspapers?
 Consider how those core values may or may not differ from some of the American core values identified by Williams and Henslin.